HEART DISEASE

 Distinguish cor pulmonale from right heart enlargement caused by left ventricular failure or by congenital malformations.
 Recognize pulmonary embolization as the only setting for true "acute cor pulmonale".
 Describe the hypoxic vascular response, and describe how the shape of the right ventricle on cross section differs from normal in this setting.
 Recognize cor pulmonale as a sufficient explanation for sudden death cases coming to autopsy.
 Appreciate the tremendous clinical importance of cor pulmonale in many settings.

-Recall the two principal causes of serious congenital heart disease.
+Tell what we know about causes of serious congenital heart disease.
 Recall the incidence per thousand live births, and the risk of recurrence.
 List the problems common to all these children, and the hazards presented by jet lesions.

 List tetralogy of Fallot (most common), transposition of the great arteries, persistent truncus arteriosus, and tricuspid atresia as the four most important forms of congenital cyanotic heart disease, and clearly explain the abnormal anatomy and physiology of each.
 Explain the seriousness of the right-to-left shunt, the most dreaded consequences of paradoxical embolization, and other problems faced by these patients.